How Long Can I Wait to File a Lawsuit In El Paso?

 CALL (800) 863-5312 TO SPEAK WITH A PERSONAL INJURY LAWYER FOR FREE

 A car accident can interrupt your life in innumerable ways.
 For instance, your car may be totaled, preventing you from getting to work.
 Or worse, you may have received life-altering injuries, which prevent you from enjoying life as you did before the accident.
-Despite the setbacks that may result from a car accident, remember that to receive the compensation you may be entitled to, you must file a claim within a certain amount of time.
+Despite the setbacks that may result from a car accident, remember that you must file a claim within a certain amount of time to receive the compensation you may be entitled to.

 If you or your loved one has been injured in a car accident, you may be entitled to compensation.
 Call Zinda Law Group at (800) 863-5312 for a free consultation with one of our experienced personal injury lawyers.